-This post is bought to you courtesy a few hours of reviews in my content bootcamp this morning.
+This post is bought to you courtesy a few hours of reviews in my Content Bootcamp !
 You see, almost everyone made the SAME kinda mistakes.
 They thought they knew their ideal client, their market, their wants, their needs.
 But when I dug in, it all became undone.
-Let me try to summarize the takeaways…..so that you can learn from our mistakes…😂😂
+Let me try to summarize the takeaways…..so that you can learn from our mistakes…??

 If you’re building a business, then you need to be clear about your target MARKET.